Gutenberg vs WordPress Classic Editor [Gutenberg Missing Features Highlighted]

 - It supported content creation and editing in the Text mode;

 - It let you add HTML tags to your posts.

 Gutenberg is often called a mini WYSIWYG page builder, the drag-and-drop content editing functionality of which enables novices to create outstanding, functional, and attractive pages.
 The new WordPress editor provides an advanced content editing toolkit letting you easily manage the content organization in the blog post layout and embed multiple advanced features with a click on the required block.

 The Gutenberg WordPress editor provides many other advantages like:

-- The content editing process has become much simpler yet giving you the freedom to be more creative in designing new workflows.
+- The content editing process has become much simpler yet allows you to be more creative in designing new workflows.
 The flexibility of the new WordPress editor enables you to make your new roadmaps meet your goals as you use the full potential of your resources.

 - Gutenberg is a beginner-friendly WordPress content editor, significantly reducing the learning curve.
-Even if you’ve never used Gutenberg before, it won’t take you more than a few hours to get familiar with the interface and its functionality.
+Even if you’ve never used Gutenberg, getting familiar with the interface and its functionality won’t take you more than a few hours.

 - Gutenberg blocks make the publishing experience not only easier but also faster.
-The new WordPress content editor works like a complete page builder that frees you from installing lots of extra plugins to your site to get the needed functionality.
+The new WordPress content editor works like a complete page builder that frees you from installing many extra plugins to your site to get the needed functionality.

-- Besides, Gutenberg lets you reuse blocks and rearrange them within your posts and pages.
+- Besides, Gutenberg lets you reuse and rearrange blocks within your posts and pages.

 - It lets you embed files from multiple resources pretty fast.